Darth-Kronos/Image-manipulation-CVAE/README.md

 ### Non-glass wearing to Glass wearing
 ![](./results/eyeglasses.png)

-(Note: Quality of the output images can be further improved by training a more comple CVAE)
+(Note: Quality of the output images can be further improved by training a more complex CVAE)